 Program Manager (minimum age 21)

-New position in 2018, we’re seeking strong, collaborative leadership to partner with the Director in managing our camp program operations.
+We’re seeking strong, collaborative leadership to partner with the Director in managing our camp program operations.
 You should have at least 3 years experience at residential summer camp, with Quaker background through a Meeting, camp or school strongly preferred.
 Position may be shared between two people, and will be residential July 1-29, with possible remote start date for part time work in late May or June.
 Position Description Program Manager

 Program Staff/Camp Counselors (minimum age 18, exception may be possible for qualified high school graduates or CIT alum at 17)